 Who needs to see a gastroenterologist?

-The American Cancer Society recommends that everyone should see a gastroenterologist to be screened for colorectal cancer beginning at age 50 – sooner if you have a personal or family history of colon polyps or colorectal cancer.
-This may be the first visit to a gastroenterologist if your digestive system typically functions well.
-If you have digestive challenges, chronic or acute, your primary care doctor may suggest consulting a gastroenterologist.
+The American Cancer Society now recommends that everyone should see a gastroenterologist to be screened for colorectal cancer beginning at age 45 – sooner if you have a personal or family history of colon polyps or colorectal cancer.
+If you have general digestive challenges, your primary care doctor may suggest consulting a gastroenterologist.

 What conditions do gastroenterologists treat?